-If you or a loved one has suffered an injury from a defective product, let a Shelby product liability lawyer at Teddy, Meekins & Talbert explain your legal options.
+If you or a loved one has suffered an injury from a defective product, let a Shelby personal injury lawyer at Teddy, Meekins & Talbert explain your legal options.
 You may be entitled to claim compensation.

 We offer the personalized attention of a small-town law firm combined with the experience of handling big lawsuits associated with larger firms.
 Whether you are in Shelby, Rutherfordton, Lincolnton, or Cleveland, Lincoln, or Rutherford counties, a skilled product liability lawyer at Teddy, Meekins & Talbert is available for an initial consultation at no charge.

-Contact an NC product liability attorney by calling (704) 734-9512 or by using our online contact form.
+Contact our personal injury lawyers by calling (704) 734-9512 or by using our online contact form.

 When you work with a Shelby products liability attorney at Teddy, Meekins & Talbert, you can rely on us to: